Overview

 | Raj | ₹2,000 | 25 | 56 | ₹76 lakh |

-Use the SIP Calculator to visualise how your corpus grows over time with different contribution amounts and time horizons.
-Run the calculator with ₹500, ₹1,000, and ₹2,000 monthly amounts and 35-, 30-, and 25-year horizons to understand the concrete impact of both the amount and the start date.
+Try the SIP Calculator with ₹500, ₹1,000, and ₹2,000 monthly amounts across 35-, 30-, and 25-year horizons.
+Seeing the numbers side by side makes the impact of both the amount and the start date concrete.

 Key Terms

-Education Loan — A loan taken specifically to fund higher education, including tuition, accommodation, books, and living expenses.
+- Education Loan: A loan taken specifically to fund higher education, including tuition, accommodation, books, and living expenses.
 Regulated by RBI guidelines under Priority Sector Lending.

-Moratorium Period — The period during an education loan when no EMI payments are required, typically covering the course duration plus one year after completion.
+- Moratorium Period: The period during an education loan when no EMI payments are required, typically covering the course duration plus one year after completion.

-Section 80E — A provision under the Income Tax Act allowing deduction of the entire interest paid on an education loan from taxable income for up to 8 consecutive financial years.
+- Section 80E: A provision under the Income Tax Act allowing deduction of the entire interest paid on an education loan from taxable income for up to 8 consecutive financial years.

-NSP (National Scholarship Portal) — The Government of India's central scholarship management platform at scholarships.gov.in, consolidating central and state government scholarship schemes.
+- NSP (National Scholarship Portal): The Government of India's central scholarship management platform at scholarships.gov.in, consolidating central and state government scholarship schemes.